 Post in 2011

-Kips Bay Medical, Inc. is a medical device company based in Minneapolis, Minnesota, founded in 2007.
-The company specializes in the development, manufacturing, and commercialization of external saphenous vein support technology, specifically its eSVS Mesh.
-This innovative product is designed to be fitted over saphenous vein grafts during coronary artery bypass grafting (CABG) surgery.
-The eSVS Mesh, made from nitinol, aims to enhance the long-term patency of the grafts by minimizing wall stress and preventing conditions such as intimal hyperplasia, which can lead to vessel narrowing and reduced blood flow.
-Kips Bay Medical primarily distributes its products through distributors who sell to hospitals and clinics, primarily within the European Union.
+Kips Bay Medical, Inc. is a medical device company based in Minneapolis, Minnesota, that focuses on developing, manufacturing, and commercializing external saphenous vein support technology.
+The company's primary product, the eSVS Mesh, is an extravascular prosthesis made from nitinol, designed to be placed over saphenous vein grafts during coronary artery bypass grafting (CABG) surgery.
+The eSVS Mesh aims to enhance the long-term patency of saphenous vein grafts by reducing wall stress, thereby preventing intimal hyperplasia, which can lead to vessel narrowing and reduced blood flow.
+Kips Bay Medical primarily sells its products to distributors, who then provide them to hospitals and clinics, mainly in the European Union.
+Founded in 2007, the company is dedicated to improving outcomes in cardiac surgery through its innovative support technology.

 Spot something off?
 Help us improve by flagging any incorrect or outdated information.
 Just email us at support@teaserclub.com.
 Your feedback is most welcome.